 Parks protect open space, wildlife, and habitat, reserving land for conservation and recreational use, and offering solace from the stresses of “modern” life for all members of our society regardless of socio-economic status.

 On the Western shore of Richmond lies Point Molate, a gem of open space.
 SPRAWLDEF is fighting along with the Richmond community to save this land as a park with its hills filled with wildlife including hawks and cougars, open space for future sports fields, and other recreational opportunities.
-SPRAWLDEF has funded lawsuits to stop the back room deals that the city council has tried to engineer to allow for massive luxury housing development at the site which would create a huge traffic congestion at the Richmond San Rafael Bridge.
+SPRAWLDEF has funded lawsuits to stop the back room deals that Mayor Tom Butt has tried to engineer to allow for massive luxury housing development at the site.
 The site should be a regional park and is in the East Bay Regional Park District’s master plan for a park.

 SPRAWLDEF’s lead attorney Norman La Force is fighting for Pt.
 Molate in coalition with the Sierra Club, Citizens for East Shore Parks (CESP), the Native Plant Society, and Friends of Molate Park, among others.
 For details, see Legal Defense Fund.

 A second campaign in which SPRAWLDEF is playing a role is a critical long-term effort to reduce the fire risk in the Oakland/Berkeley hills by abatement of eucalyptus and other highly flammable non-native species on the regional park interface with residential areas.
 SPRAWLDEF advocated and with the Sierra Club created the 3R’s for reducing fire risk in the Wildland Urban Interface (WUI)